Table of Contents

 Who Is Mímir?

-Mímir or Mim, as he’s known from the 13th century Prose Edda and Poetic Edda is an old Æsir (pronounced Aesir) god, believed by many scholars to have been Odin’s uncle.
-While he’s a famous Norse symbol of wisdom, there isn’t a single agreed upon depiction of him.
+Mímir or Mim, as he’s known from the 13th century Prose Edda and Poetic Edda, is an old Æsir (pronounced Aesir) god.
+Some scholars speculate that he may have been Odin’s uncle.
+While he’s a famous Norse symbol of wisdom, there isn’t a single depiction of him that everyone agrees upon.

 Mímir is generally represented as an aged man, often bodiless.
-Sometimes he’s depicted with Yggdrasil upon him or near him.
+Sometimes he’s depicted with Yggdrasil, the world tree, upon him or near him.
 In any case, the most important aspect of Mímir is that he’s the wisest of all the Æsir gods as well as being a water spirit.

 Mímir’s Death in the Æsir-Vanir War